onurakgul48/Robot-Arm-Control-System-to-Automate-Medication-Storage-and-Retrieval/README.md

 Overall, this code provides a complete solution for controlling a medication storage system using a robot arm and a GUI.

+# Code Overview
+The Arduino code controls the movement of the robotic arm.
+It uses the Adafruit PWM Servo Driver library to control the servos.
+The arm's movement is based on commands received from the Python GUI over a serial connection.

+The Python GUI is built using Tkinter.
+It provides a user-friendly interface for interacting with the robotic arm.
+The user can select a shelf to retrieve medication from, and the GUI sends the appropriate command to the Arduino over a serial connection.

+Getting Started
+Requirements
+An Arduino board.
+Adafruit PWM Servo Driver.
+Python 3.x with Tkinter installed.
+A serial connection between the Arduino and the computer running the Python GUI.
 # Installation

 To get started with this project, follow these steps:

 Assemble the robot arm kit using screws and other necessary parts according to the application you would like to use.